Work Pattern Comparison

-Weekday to weekday or morning to morning comparisons are easier to trust.
+Weekday-to-weekday or morning-to-morning comparisons are easier to trust.

 Good comparisons beat vague summaries